Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: EXPERIMENTAL EVALUATION

-To assess the robustness of our proposed framework under mixed traffic conditions, we conduct experiments with a $50\%$ AV penetration rate, where AVs and HDVs coexist and interact at the signal-free, dual-lane Roundabout.
-As illustrated in Fig.~\ref{fig8}(a), the test setup features four AVs and four HDVs entering the roundabout from different entrance ports, introducing additional coordination complexity due to the unpredictable behavior of human drivers.
+To assess the robustness of our proposed framework under mixed traffic conditions, we conduct experiments with a $50\%$ CAV penetration rate, where CAVs and HDVs coexist and interact at the signal-free, dual-lane Roundabout.
+As illustrated in Fig.~\ref{fig8}(a), the test setup features four CAVs and four HDVs entering the roundabout from different entrance ports, introducing additional coordination complexity due to the unpredictable behavior of human drivers.

 The velocity profiles depicted in Fig.~\ref{fig8}(b) highlight the effectiveness of our method in managing such complex roundabout.
-In contrast to the full-AV scenario, the velocity trajectories exhibit greater variability—ranging between $3$--$5~\mathrm{m/s}$—and wider confidence intervals, reflecting the influence of HDV-induced uncertainty.
+In contrast to the full-CAV scenario, the velocity trajectories exhibit greater variability—ranging between $3$--$5~\mathrm{m/s}$—and wider confidence intervals, reflecting the influence of HDV-induced uncertainty.
 Despite this, the velocity transitions remain relatively smooth, suggesting that our MCTS-based framework is capable of adapting to human behaviors while preserving both safety and traffic flow efficiency.

 As shown in Fig.~\ref{fig8}(c), the trajectory deviation analysis further confirms the advantages of our approach over baseline methods.
 Our framework consistently yields smaller deviations from reference paths, demonstrating improved path-tracking accuracy even in the presence of mixed vehicle types.
 These results underscore the effectiveness of our risk-aware decision-making mechanism and its adaptability in complex, uncertain traffic environments.